 As I finished the book, a few things shocked me.
 Lady Dedlocks’ flight and ultimate death outside the graveyard caused me to gasp when I realized she was actually dead; being the romantic I am, I had hoped she and Esther would survive and develop a relationship.
 Likewise, Richard’s fate saddened me.
 Again, I had wanted to see Richard and Ada finally find peace in the aftermath of Richard’s obsession.

 But I concede that in both of these cases, Dickens’ resolutions made sense.
-Lady Dedlock was obsessed with hiding her “low class” secret and would not have given up her upper class status with any degree of joy or satisfaction.
+Lady Dedlock was obsessed with hiding her “low class” secret and would not have given up her upper-class status with any degree of joy or satisfaction.
 I think the whole point of Lady Dedlock’s story in the novel was that her obsession with hiding the past took away the joy of life in general.
-Likewise, Richard’s depressing fall seemed appropriate given the commentary that Dickens was making about the pointlessness of Chancery and the quest for fortune that in actually changed wealthy gentlemen into less than upper class.
+Likewise, Richard’s depressing fall seemed appropriate given the commentary that Dickens was making about the pointlessness of Chancery and the quest for a fortune that actually changed wealthy gentlemen into less than the upper class.

 My classics book club read Bleak House for our meeting last night.
 The reaction was mixed.
-Most did not finish it, some because they didn’t like it, but others mostly because they simple ran out of time in the two months since our last meeting.
+Most did not finish it, some because they didn’t like it, but others mostly because they simply ran out of time in the two months since our last meeting.

 If you’ve read the book and you’d like to respond to some book club-ish questions, here’s the list I compiled the other day in preparation for our book club meeting.
-Feel free to share your thoughts in comments here or on that other site.
+Feel free to share your thoughts in the comments here or on that other site.
 Although I have said a lot about this novel on my blog, I’d be happy to engage in yet more discussion here or there about Bleak House if you have an opinion about the underlying themes or characters or so forth.